kitsudaiki/OpenHanami/docs/backend/installation.md

 !!! warning

     The installation process is also very basic at the moment.
 So for example only self-signed certificates are used at the moment.
+Because of this the given SDK also has a problem to connect correctly to these installation currently.
+Also CUDA-gpu's are not useable in the docker-installations here now.

 ## On Kubernetes